siddharthapramanik771/Gurmukhi-Handwritten-Digit-Classification/README.md

-# Gurmukhi Handwritten Digit Classification Report
+# Gurmukhi Handwritten Digit Classification Report(Building nueral network from scratch)
 ## Introduction
 The objective of this project is to classify Gurmukhi handwritten digits using a Neural Network.
 The dataset used in this project consists of images of handwritten digits from 0 to 9, written in the Gurmukhi script.
+The neural network is build from scratch .

 ## Methodology
 The project was implemented using Python 3.
 The neural network was implemented using the numpy and matplotlib libraries.
 The PIL library was used to process the images.